olliequ/MachineLearningTradingBot/README.md

 - Do the same for the 1m candle data, and the 30m candle data.

 - Deploy Mr. Botty to Binance!

+## Extra Notes:

+- The 6:45 candle opens at a price, and this is the price that 6:44:59 ticks over into.
+Thus, the price the 6:45 candle closes at is the opening price of the 7:00 candle.
+When a candle closes, we immediately calculate the RSI of the last 14 values (which includes its closing price).
+We then act depending on the value.
+So, we want to loop through each candle (row), and using its close value and the previous 13 ones, calculate the RSI for that candle.
+That is, the value as a result of that candle’s close.